Frequently asked questions

 on your test computers.
 Then go to "My Account" to make configurations and/or "My Computers" to find your clients.

-Q: What happens to the local administrators group, when I install the client?
+Q: What happens to the local administrators group after I install the client?

 If the computer is in a domain, Domain Users will be removed from the local administrators group right away.